Late Payment FAQs

 A: The City charges fees to reestablish service if service was disconnected for non-payment.
 These charges help to offset the costs of doing the administrative work and site visits needed to enforce bill payment or restore service.

-- Water/Sewer Service Charge for Disconnection due to delinquency: $50 - this charge will apply whether the water service is physically disconnected or left on as a courtesy by City staff.
-For sewer only customers, the $50 charge applies unless physical disconnection is required - then the charge is $250.
+- Water/Sewer Service Charge for Disconnection due to delinquency: $0 - There is no charge for disconnection of water and sewer service.
+However, for sewer only customers, if a physical disconnection is required, the charge is $250.

 - Meter Extraction Fee - $75 - charged to customers with a history of returned checks and unauthorized connection or re-connection of water service.
 The water meter is removed from the premises.